 Born in Joplin, Missouri, on February 1, 1902 (or 1901, as recent evidence suggests), Hughes was raised in Lawrence, Kansas, by his grandmother, Mary Patterson Langston.
-An educator and abolitionist, she taught him the importance of loving himself despite society’s racism; as a result, Hughes never stopped fighting for systemic change and figuring out how he could use his gifts to create a more fair world.
-Here are seven things you should know about Langston Hughes.
+An educator and abolitionist, she taught him the importance of loving himself despite society’s racism; as a result, Hughes never stopped fighting for systemic change and figuring out how he could use his gifts to create a more equitable world.
+Here are eight things you should know about Langston Hughes.

 1. Langston Hughes was a teenager when he wrote one of his most popular poems.